'Standby' offers luxury apartments and cheap rent, with one catch

 The only catch: you have to accept the trade-off of having to shuffle off to a new place on short notice.

-Katie Landmark said, "You know, I could be here another week.
+Katie Landmark said, "You know, it could be here another week.
 I could be here a month.
 It really depends."

 So if you're interested in the Standby program, just be prepared to scroll through new places to live.